gobezu/k2fields/README.markdown

 * advanced search capability
 * content module with numerous item selection and styling varieties
 * various predefined item/itemlist layouts
-* rating / review based on jcomments with ability to define varying review criterias for various K2 categories
+* rating / review based on jcomments with ability to define varying review criterias for various K2 categories (refer to wiki page)
 * and much more...

 Requirements